Hank-IT/laravel-update/README.md

+# THIS PROJECT IS NOT YET FUNCTIONAL!

-# A update solution for Laravel apps
+# An update solution for Laravel apps

 This Laravel package helps you with deploying updates to your application.